 ♦ Misconceptions about Semi-Permanent Make-up

 Semi-Permanent Make-up is often confused with cosmetic tattoos.
 They are NOT the same and we will explain why.
 Cosmetic tattoo, also known as permanent make-up, is an older technique that may use ink for body tattoos.
-For cosmetic tattoos, the ink is placed in the layer of the skin known the dermis or even deeper to the sub cutis.
+For cosmetic tattoos, the ink is placed in the layer of the skin known as the dermis or even deeper to the sub cutis.
 Cosmetic tattoos are permanent and will not disappear.
 They tend to look unnatural and can be a drastic change.
 Lastly, cosmetic tattoos discolor over time to a bluish gray.

 Semi-Permanent Make-up is the newest innovation for beauty and is an upgrade from cosmetic tattoos.
 Semi-permanent make-up is less invasive as it is placed under the top layer of the skin, the epidermis.
 Another big difference is semi-permanent make-up uses pigments from naturally derived mineral origins and the color composition is made to fade over time with no discoloration, the shade only gets lighter and lighter through the exfoliation of the epidermis.
 Semi-permanent make-up lasts about 1-3 years, depending on skin metabolism, type, and the environment.
-Hence the name semi-permanent: the make-up is permanently placed for a limited amount of time, usually 1-3 years, Our method is to enhance a woman’s natural beauty by helping fill in areas of the brows, creating darker and fuller lashes, or balancing out shape and applying sheer color for the lips.
+Hence the name semi-permanent: the make-up is permanently placed for a limited amount of time, usually 1-3 years.
+Our method is to enhance a woman’s natural beauty by helping fill in areas of the brows, creating darker and fuller lashes, or balancing out shape and applying sheer color to the lips.
 Semi-permanent make-up is a great solution for women looking to save time applying make-up by being an easy base to work on or providing a naturally beautiful, fresh-faced look that they can wear every day!

 ♦ The Process